19 Best Colorants For Epoxy Resin

 natural colorants for resin

 While natural colorants bring a unique charm, there are considerations to bear in mind.
 Some natural colorants may be prone to settling or creating uneven colors in resin, requiring thorough mixing.
+Exposure to sunlight may cause natural colors to fade over time.

 19. Holographic resin Glitter

 This glitter is designed to reflect and refract light in a mesmerizing way, creating a holographic effect that shimmers and shifts with every angle and light source.
+Some of the best colorants for epoxy resin are glitters with shapes, chunky glitters and fine glitters.
+These will give you super colorful resin.

 holographic glitters for resin